Ngunnawal pram friendly walk directions

 Photo gallery - See photos taken on the Ngunnawal pram friendly walk.

-Note - All our dog walks assume you are a responsible dog owner with an obedient and well-socialised dog.
-ACT Government regulations require off leash dogs to stay at least 10 metres away from paved paths, so walkers with prams will need to wander off the path to take advantage of off leash opportunities on this walk.
+Note - All our dog walks assume you are a responsible dog owner with effective control of your dog.
+If walking with a pram, you'll need to venture at least 10 metres off the paved paths to let your dog take advantage of the off leash opportunities described below.
 See our Important Stuff page before starting any of our walks.

 Map